 - Additional sports channels are available

-- Watch CNBC, USA, NBCSN, and NBC in many areas
+- Watch CNBC, USA, NBCSN, NHLN and NBC (along with other local channels) in many areas

 - 3-day replay allows you to watch shows up to 3-days after they air in the on-demand library